linkeddatacenter/kees/README.md

 A **KEES compliant application** recognizes a declared subset of all terms defined in previous list, applying some restriction on property cardinality and extending the vocabulary for specific needs.

-KEES introduced some concepts.
+KEES introduced some new concepts.

 The most important concept introduced by KEES  is the **Key question**.
 Key questions represent the purpose for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *key questions*.
-Key question should be expressed as parametric SPARQL queries.
+Key question are natural language expressions that can be expressed as parametric SPARQL queries on a populated knowledge graph.
+The answer to a key question can be a table of data, a structured document, a boolean or a translation of thes in a natural language sentence.

-A **KEES Agent** is a software process that understands a portion the KEES language profile and that it is able to do actions on a knowledge base.
-For instance, it should be able to execute accrual policies and methods and to answer to a question.
+A **KEES Agent** is a software process that understands a portion the language profile and that it is able to do actions on a knowledge base.
+For instance, it should be able to ingest data and to answer some questions.

 A **Rule** describes how to generate/validate knowledge base statemensts using an algoritmic approach.

 An **Axiom** describes how to generate/validate knowledge base statemensts using a declarative approach.
 For instance an axiom is represented with a sparql construct or with a SHACL restriction or with an entailment inferred by language profile semantic.

 **Trust** is another key concept in KEES.
 The [RDF] model allow to mix any kind of information, even information that are incoerent with the language profile.
 For instace, suppose that your Language Profile contains a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different triples (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
 If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are the same person.
 If you are not so sure, you have two possibility: choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the language profile, allowing a person to have more than one mom.
 In any case you need to get an idea about _your_ trust on each statement (both ABox and Tbox) in the knowlege base.

 Knowing the statement **provenance** is the most usefull way to get an idea about its trustability.
 For this reason, KEES requires that any statement must have a fourth element that links to metadata that describe any statement in the knowledge base.
-This means that, for pratical concerns, the KEES knowledge base is a collection of quads, i.e. a triple plus a link to a metadata
+This means that, for pratical concerns, the KEES knowledge base is a collection of quads, i.e. a triple plus a link to a metadata.

-[This concept is stille in evaluation] **kees:Question** states a knowlege base key question and the answer method.
-A question is answered by a sparql Query operation

 ## The KEES vocabulary